5 Best Embroidery Digitizing Software for 2023 (Comparisons)

 Floriani software is the most common software sold in my local sewing stores.
 As such, classes are offered in-person locally, which is a huge plus.

 When I stopped by to try the software out during my hunt, I found it VERY easy to use and filled with impressive functions.
-(Here’s where to find a Floriani Preferred Dealer to try it.)
+(Here’s where to find a Floriani dealer to try it.)

 However, I had major sticker shock when considering purchasing!
 If you have a larger budget for embroidery software, though, this one’s worth a second look.